xzhugeucsd/cse15l-lab-reports/lab-report-3.md

 --color: highlight the matched content

-The ability to highlight matched strings in color in its output.
+It has the ability to highlight matched strings in color in its output.

 ![](lab5/grep%20--color2.png)